-14.04.160 - Exception 3 of Section 1705.12 of the 2016 California Building Code is amended to read as follows:
+14.04.160 - Section 1705.12 of the 2019 Edition of the California Building Code is amended to read as follows:

 1705.12 Special inspections for seismic resistance.
-Special inspections for seismic resistance shall be required as specified in Sections 1705 12 1 through 1705 12 9, unless exempted by the exceptions of Section 1704 2
+Special inspections for seismic resistance shall be required as specified in Sections 1705.12.1 through 1705.12.9, unless exempted by the exceptions of Section 1704.2.

-Exception: The special inspections specified in Sections 1705 12 1 through 1705 12 9 are not required for structures designed and constructed in accordance with one of the following
+Exception: The special inspections specified in Sections 1705.12.1 through 1705.12.9 are not required for structures designed and constructed in accordance with one of the following:

-- 1 The structure consists of light-frame construction, the design spectral response acceleration at short periods, $S{DS}$ , as determined in Section 1613 3 4, does not exceed 0 5, and the building height of the structure does not exceed 35 feet (10 668 mm) - 2 The seismic force-resisting system of the structure consists of reinforced masonry or reinforced concrete, the design spectral response acceleration at short periods, $S{DS}$ , as determined in Section 1613 3 4, does not exceed 0 5, and the building height of the structure does not exceed 25 feet (7620 mm) - 3 The structure is a detached one- or two-family dwelling not exceeding two stories above grade plane, is not assigned to Seismic Design Category D, E or F and does not have any of the following horizontal or vertical irregularities in accordance with Section 12 3 of ASCE 7 - 3 1 Torsional or extreme torsional irregularity - 3 2 Nonparallel systems irregularity - 3 3 Stiffness-soft story or stiffness-extreme soft story irregularity - 3 4 Discontinuity in lateral strength-weak story irregularity
+- The structure consists of light-frame construction; the design spectral response acceleration at short periods, SDS, as determined in Section 1613.2.4, does not exceed 0.5; and the building height of the structure does not exceed 35 feet (10 668 mm). - The seismic force-resisting system of the structure consists of reinforced masonry or reinforced concrete; the design spectral response acceleration at short periods, SDS, as determined in Section 1613.2.4, does not exceed 0.5; and the building height of the structure does not exceed 25 feet (7620 mm). - The structure is a detached one- or two-family dwelling not exceeding two stories above grade plane, is not assigned to Seismic Design Category D, E or F, and does not have any of the following horizontal or vertical irregularities in accordance with Section 12.3 of ASCE 7: - 3.1 Torsional or extreme torsional irregularity.

+3.2 Nonparallel systems irregularity.

+- 3.2 Stiffness-soft story or stiffness-extreme soft story irregularity. - 3.4 Discontinuity in lateral strength-weak story irregularity.

-14.04.165 - Section 1807.1.4 of the 2016 California Building Code is amended to read as follows:
+14.04.165 - Section 1807.1.4 of the 2019 Edition of the California Building Code is amended to read as follows:

 1807.1.4 Permanent wood foundation systems.
-Permanent wood foundation systems shall be designed and installed in accordance with AF&PA PWF.
-Lumber and plywood shall be treated in accordance with AWPA U1 (Commodity Specification A, Use Category 4B and Section 5.2) and shall be identified in accordance with Section 2303.1.8.1.
+Permanent wood foundation systems shall be designed and installed in accordance with AWC PWF.
+Lumber and plywood shall be treated in accordance with AWPA U1 (Commodity Specification A, Special Requirement 4.2) and shall be identified in accordance with Section 2303.1.9.1.
 Permanent wood foundation systems shall not be used for structures assigned to Seismic Design Category D, E or F.

-14.04.170 - Section 1807.1.6 of the 2016 California Building Code is amended to read as follows:
+14.04.170 - Section 1807.1.6 of the 2019 Edition of the California Building Code is amended to read as follows:

 1807.1.6 Prescriptive design of concrete and masonry foundation walls.
 Concrete and masonry foundation walls that are laterally supported at the top and bottom shall be permitted to be designed and constructed in accordance with this section.
-Prescriptive design of foundation walls shall not be used for structures assigned to Seismic Design Category D, E or F
+Prescriptive design of foundation walls shall not be used for structures assigned to Seismic Design Category D, E or F.

-14.04.175 - Section 1809.3 of the 2016 California Building Code is amended to read as follows:
+14.04.175 - Section 1809.3 of the 2019 Edition of the California Building Code is amended to read as follows: